 If you know of a ship illegally discharging pollutants into the water, you may be eligible for an award.
 U.S. law may also protect you from retaliation and can pay double lost wages and legal fees too.
 These recoveries are in addition to any award.

 Interested in learning more about whistleblowers, oil pollution and the Act to Prevent Pollution for Ships?
 Give us a call.
 Our whistleblower clients have received more than $100 million in award monies.
+See also our MARPOL treaty whistleblower cornerstone content with even more recent information.

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).